drowe67/codec2-dev/README_data.md

 ### Insert a data frame periodically

 This is a very simple method, simply insert a data frame every n frames, (e.g. once every 10 seconds).
-Since single FreeDV frames are relativly short (tens of milliseconds) the effect on received audio will be minor.
+Since single FreeDV frames are relatively short (tens of milliseconds) the effect on received audio will be minor.
 The advantage of this method is that one can create a guaranteed amount of data bandwidth.
 A drawback is some interruption in the audio that may be noticed.

 ### Combination of the above.